hadamrd/protopulse/README.md

 # Introducing ProtoGamerNet
 ## What is protopulse?

-protopulse is a tailored Python TCP protocol creator designed explicitly with game developers in mind.
+Protopulse is a tailored Python TCP protocol creator designed explicitly with game developers in mind.
 It streamlines the intricate process of message serialization and reserialization, enabling developers to define the specifications of various protocol messages in a simple JSON format.
 With just one command line, these specifications are transformed into data classes, offering auto-completion features and ensuring an intuitive development process.

 ## Key Features: